akmnua/discovery-components/README.md

    3. `CLUSTER_PASSWORD` Basic Auth header
    4. `CLUSTER_PORT` can be left blank
    5. `CLUSTER_HOST` can be left blank

+   Note: To enable Answer retrieval, make sure the assigned project has `find_answers:true` in the project default query parameters.

    #### Windows Only